Skip to content

 Error Handling

 KickJS provides a structured error-handling pipeline built on the HttpException class and a global error handler middleware.
-Errors are logged through Pino and serialized into consistent JSON responses.
+Errors are logged through the framework Logger and serialized into consistent JSON responses.

 HttpException

 The HttpException class carries an HTTP status code, a message, and optional validation details.
-Import it from @forinda/kickjs-core.
+Import it from @forinda/kickjs.

 ts